 Over the past 25 years, David has actively participated on a number of public, private and not for profit boards specializing in governance, compensation and audit committee roles.
 These include roles as a member of the Board of Just Energy Group, NRX Worldwide, Vista Broadcasting, and Reach Out Centre for Kids.
 David graduated from McMaster University with a Bachelor of Commerce, is a member of the Institute of Chartered Professional Accountants of Ontario and holds his Audit Committee Certified designation (ACC) obtained through the Directors’ College.

-David was elected to the Board in June 2019 and is currently the Chair of the Finance & Audit Committee and a member of the Human Resources Policy and Compensation Committee.
-He previously served on the Quality Committee.
+David was elected to the Board in June 2019 and is currently the Chair of the Finance & Audit Committee and a member of the Digital Health Strategy Committee.

 Deanna Williams is a graduate of the Faculty of Pharmacy, University of Toronto.
-She has practiced in both hospital and community practice settings, and held several positions within Ontario’s Ministry of Health before joining the Ontario College of Pharmacists in 1994.
+She practiced in both hospital and community practice settings and held several positions within Ontario’s Ministry of Health before joining the Ontario College of Pharmacists, (OCP) in 1994.
 Since retiring as Registrar of OCP, Deanna has provided consulting services relating to professional and occupational regulation in Canada, the US and abroad through Dundee Consulting Group Ltd.

-In 2012, Deanna was appointed by the Ministry of Health & Long Term Care (MoH) as Supervisor to the College of Denturists of Ontario, a post she held for just under two years.
-From 2014-2018 Deanna served as the inaugural Risk Officer for the Retirement Homes Regulatory Authority (RHRA), with a mandate to identify areas of risk and annually assess the regulator’s effectiveness in administration of the Retirement Homes Act.
-Deanna is widely recognized among Canada’s regulatory community for her interest in good governance and performance and has conducted regulatory performance reviews that have given rise to recommendations aligned with identified good regulatory governance practices internationally.
+In 2012, Deanna served as the Minister-appointed Supervisor to the College of Denturists of Ontario, (CDO) a post she held for just under two years when CDO’s self-regulatory privileges were restored.
+From 2014-2018 she served as Risk Officer for the Retirement Homes Regulatory Authority (RHRA), with a mandate to identify areas of risk and annually assess the regulator’s effectiveness in administration of the Retirement Homes Act.
+Deanna is recognized among Canada’s regulatory community for her interest in good governance and performance and has conducted regulatory performance reviews that have given rise to recommendations aligned with identified good regulatory governance practices internationally.

-In 2017-2018, Deanna served as Expert Technical Advisor to the Ontario Minister of Health and Long Term Care, providing advice respecting identified best regulatory and regulatory governance practices in Canada, the UK, Ireland, Australia and New Zealand.
+In 2017-2018, Deanna served as Expert Technical Advisor to Ontario’s Minister of Health and Long-Term Care, providing advice respecting identified best regulatory governance practices in Canada, the UK, Ireland, Australia and New Zealand.

-In 2010, Deanna was recognized by the international regulatory community in receiving the CLEAR International Award for Regulatory Excellence, and in 2019, CLEAR’s Service Award for Lifetime Achievement.
+Deanna has been recognized by the international regulatory community in receiving the CLEAR International Award for Regulatory Excellence in 2010, and CLEAR’s Service Award for Lifetime Achievement, in 2019.

 Contact Us: